bitcraze/crazyflie-clients-python/docs/installation/install.md

 For <  Ubuntu 20.04 you will need to check first if which version your python is on and if you have 'python3' on your system.

-From a fresh Ubuntu 20.04 system, running the client form source requires git, pip and a lib for the Qt GUI.
+From a fresh Ubuntu 20.04 system and up, running the client form source requires git, pip and a lib for the Qt GUI.

 ```
-sudo apt install git python3-pip libxcb-xinerama0
+sudo apt install git python3-pip libxcb-xinerama0 libxcb-cursor0
 pip3 install --upgrade pip
 ```

-> For some versions of Ubuntu 22.04 you might need to install more packes like `libxcb-cursor0`.
+> For some versions of Ubuntu 20.04 you might need to install more packes like `libxcb-cursor0`.
 Check out [QT6 package dependency list]( https://doc.qt.io/qt-6/linux-requirements.html).

 #### Setting udev permissions